Transparent dark purple Travel Guide by Insurte logo

 Non-EU/EEA citizens who want to spend more than 90 days in Norway must obtain a residence permit.

-This means that most foreigners intending to stay in Norway for an extended period will need to apply for residency.
+This means that most foreigners intending to stay in Norway for an extended period (91+ days) will need to apply for residency.

-How to apply for a Norway residence permit
+How to apply for Norwegian residence

 We're going to give a general outline of the steps required here, and then go into a bit more detail in the following sections.